 You must license your dinghy if you plan to travel on any canals or travel outside Canada.
 You must put the licence numbers on the dinghy in the proper place and size.

-Buy or transfer a trailer license at the provincial Driver & Vehicle Licence Office where you intend to drive it.
-Locate these offices in the phone book Blue Pages.
+Buy or transfer a trailer license at the provincial Vehicle Licence Office where you intend to drive it.
 You must have the ownership and a bill of sale from the person or company you bought it from.
 In some provinces you also pay PST; in others it's HST (GST & PST) at about 15%.
-Buying a boat and trailer in the USA offers the research and experiences of other boaters.
+(Government Directory: Provinces., Buying a boat and trailer in the USA)

-Transport Canada is responsible for vessel Registration, which is a title system for the ownership of boats.
-Until a registration process is completed for a new boat, you may apply for a Provisional Certificate of Registry.
-This protects the ownership of your boat during the registration process.
+Transport Canada is responsible for the Canadian Register of Vessels, which is a legal title system for the ownership of boats.
+Until a registration process is completed for a new boat, you may apply for a Provisional Certificate of Registry to protect the boat's ownership during the registration process.
+There are fees for: Registering ($250), transferring ($150), deletion certificate ($50), and registering a marine mortgage ($150).
+Renewal is free.

-The Canada Shipping Act, 2001 contains changes to the with new vessel categories and new fees for registration and transfers.
-Contact any Ship Registration office, or Transport Canada.
-[Government Index]
+The Canada Shipping Act, 2001 contains changes with new vessel categories and new fees for registration and transfers.
+Registration fees are higher and there is a fee to change ownership, ship name, or to de-register altogether.
+Contact any Ship Registration office.
+[Government Directory: Transport Canada]

 A Certificate of Registry is currently valid for 3 years.
 Renewal is free.
 A renewal letter is sent to you 30 days before expiration.
 If you do not receive it at least 2 weeks before expiry, contact the Registrar at your Port of Registry.
-[If you do not receive it, and do not contact them, they de-register your boat.
-This sounds absurd, making the customer pay for a government mistake.
-But it would be great for anyone who WANTS to be de-registered - without having to pay the de-registration fee! -Pat]
+If you do not receive it, and do not contact them, they will de-register your boat.
+It's up to the owner to make sure the boat stays registered.
+[But it could be useful if you WANT to be de-registered without having to pay the de-registration fee! -Pat]

 Some registration fees in 2007: